tc39/proposal-private-fields/README.md

 that should be allocated for objects created by the function's `[[Construct]]` behavior.

+When a class definition is evaluated, the `[[PrivateSlotList]]` of the newly created constructor is set to the union of the `[[PrivateSlotList]]` of the superclass (if one exists) and the slots declared in the class being evaluated.
+Each private slot declaration creates a unique private slot key.

 During object allocation, the `[[PrivateSlotList]]` of `new.target` is consulted to determine the private slots which must be allocated for the new object.
 Private slots are initialized to **undefined**.